gordonguthrie/pometo/docs/technical_reference/operators_the_direction_multiply_operator.md

-# The Mulitply Operator ×
+# The Direction/Multiply Operator ×

 ## Monadic Use

 `×` is a monadic operator that returns the signum, or sign of the argument.

 When the argument is complex, `×` returns the argument divided by its magnitude.